 Missoula, Lolo From Lolo Pass or the soothing mineral waters of Lolo Hot Springs, set out and explore 250 miles of groomed connecting trails in the Lolo and Clearwater national forests.
 A series of interconnecting loop trails straddles the Montana-Idaho border.
 East Fork, Lost Park System, Elk Meadows and Moose Ridge are just some of the trails that lead deep into the heart of the Bitterroot Range, with plenty of meadows and play areas along the way.
 Adrenaline seekers hit the backcountry for the rush of challenging terrain.

-Ovando, Missoula The Garnet Ghost Town trail system consists of 116 miles of groomed terrain about 30 miles east of Missoula.
+The Garnet Ghost Town trail system consists of 116 miles of groomed terrain about 30 miles east of Missoula.
 Views of the Blackfoot Valley, the Mission Mountains, the Bob Marshall Wilderness and the Pintler Range make for an especially scenic ride.
 Winter access to Garnet Ghost Town is only available by ski, snowshoe or snowmobile, and cabins are available for rent in the winter.

 Tucked between the Mission Mountains and the Swan Range, Seeley Lake is one of Western Montana’s most popular year-round recreation areas and a prime snowmobiling destination with 350 miles of groomed trails.
 Starting from town, snowmobilers can fan out in every direction to scenic lookouts, cozy lodges, cafés and backcountry lakes for ice fishing.
-Popular trails include Double Arrow Lookout, with views of the Swan Range and Clearwater Valley; Lake Elsina, site of Sunday cookouts with the Seeley Lake Driftriders Snowmobile Club; Seeley Lake-Ovando; and Marshall Lake, a scenic 15-mile loop.
+Popular trails include Double Arrow Lookout, with views of the Swan Range and Clearwater Valley; Lake Elsina, site of Sunday cookouts with the Seeley Lake Driftriders Snowmobile Club; and Marshall Lake, a scenic 15-mile loop.

-Hamilton, Darby One of Montana’s least-traveled snowmobile areas is also one of the most scenic.
+Hamilton, Sula One of Montana’s least-traveled snowmobile areas is also one of the most scenic.
 The Skalkaho Pass from Hamilton to Georgetown Lake is the kind of trail snowmobilers dream about.
 Get views of frozen Skalkaho Falls, tall peaks and deep canyons.
 Skalkaho Pass Area offers 26 miles of groomed trails.
 From there, open areas and ungroomed trails offer a wide variety of terrain for all skill levels.
 Skalkaho-Sleeping Child-Rye Creek Area has 32 miles of groomed trails, looping through higher elevations and a burn area.
 This system also includes trails near Lost Trail Powder Mountain ski area, which receives the greatest annual snowfall depths in Montana.

 Often hailed one of the top snowmobiling destinations in the world, West Yellowstone is the hot spot to hop on a sled—right on the streets of town— and discover more than 400 miles of groomed trails, some of which lead into Idaho.
 West Yellowstone itself is a pretty impressive winter destination to hang out in, too.
 Favorite sled trails in the area include Two Top, Horse Butte, Madison Arm, Big Sky, South Plateau and Lionhead.
 Or, hook up with professional snowmobile guides for a jaw-dropping tour of Yellowstone National Park’s tranquil winter wonderland.